seinecle/blog/_posts/2022-04-08-translated-web-app-in-107-languages-i18n.md.md

 Netbeans assisted a lot in it with:

 * auto-completion of property keys
-* error signaling when a property key did not exist in the propery file
+* error signaling when a property key did not exist in the property file
 * and most importantly: embedded property editor designed for internationalization.
 Create one property for one language, and this key gets replicated in all the language property files you created.

 ### An aside: where and how are the localized texts stored, in all these languages?